 I am over 70 and getting older, but I’m fine with that; I have learned to appreciate each stage of my life, from youth to the present.
 Looking back I am surprised with the brevity, disappointed with how much I’ve really learned, amused with how serious I have taken myself, and glad for Jesus in my life.
 I am a husband, a father, a grandfather and a Christian, and I’m still learning how to to be good at what I am.
 I like to read, but I appreciate most reading about things that concern my faith.
 I suppose I am focused, but probably not as retentive as I would like to be.

-Other than spending a few years in “Whatsamatta U”, my highest formal education would be high school.
+Other than spending a few years in “Whatsamatta U” and graduating magna cum lucky.
+My highest formal education would be high school.
 So, that would make me a self-educated or self-deluded man.
 In which case, you may have the fun of deciding which that is!

-I am also the administrator of other blogs: New Testament Musings; Coffehouse Apologetics; Ten Minutes A Day with Jesus; Things Paul and Luke; and Jesus Prophecies.
+I am also the administrator of other blogs: New Testament Musings; Coffehouse Apologetics; Ten Minutes A Day with Jesus; Things Paul and Luke; and Jesus Prophecies (I have taken Jesus Prophecies off line due so many errors in content, according to how I have come to believe recently.
+I have no plans to make it public again at this time).
 I have found it easier to take content from here to specific blogs devoted to certain categories rather than try to place all the material here in menus at the top of the page.

 What’s a Smoodock?